Improve your Marketing Ops every week

 In January 2021, the Agile community celebrated 20 years since the publication of its original manifesto.
 Since they were first documented, the values and principles of the Agile manifesto for software development have served as a North Star to guide teams of all shapes and sizes towards a more Agile work process.

 Riding this wave of interest, in 2011 Scaled Agile, Inc. developed a new reference model to guide enterprises in scaling the practices described in the Agile Manifesto and Lean methodology.
-Known as the Scaled Agile Framework (SAFe), this approach has rapidly become familiar across the world of enterprise agility.
+Known as the Scaled Agile Framework (SAFe), this approach has rapidly gained traction across the world of enterprise agility.

-“SAFe for Lean Enterprises is a knowledge base of proven, integrated principles, practices, and competencies for achieving Business Agility by implementing Lean, Agile, and DevOps at scale.”
+“SAFe is a knowledge base of proven, integrated principles, practices, and competencies for achieving business agility using Lean, Agile, and DevOps.”
 That.
 Is.
 A. Mouthful.

-More simply put, in the software services world, SAFe ties strategy to execution by combining elements of Lean and Agile methodology as well as practices from Kanban and Scrum.
+More simply put, in the software services world, SAFe ties strategy to execution and creates uninterrupted flow by combining elements of Lean and Agile methodology as well as practices from Kanban, Scrum, DevOps and others.

 A recent trend in SAFe application is the desire for business units, such as marketing, to take on greater involvement by participating in Agile release trains to surface more opportunities for collaboration and alignment across teams and departments.